 |District of Columbia Housing Authority Public Housing||Closed|

-As of 12/10/2018, it is not known if District of Columbia Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of September 24th, 2022, District of Columbia Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher port-in requests on a case-by-case basis.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, District of Columbia Housing Authority manages 11,837 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, District of Columbia Housing Authority manages 12,220 active Housing Choice Vouchers.

 |Homeownership||Family Unification||Tenant Protection||Moving To Work||Ported Out||VASH||Non-Elderly Disabled|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 5% having issued approximately 2,301 vouchers in the past year.
 The average voucher holder has received housing benefits for 65 years and 0.99999999999994 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 9 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.3 persons and has a household income of $14,959 per year.
 96% of households were very low income (VLI) and 85% were extremely low income (ELI).
 24% of households had wages as a major source of income, 11% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 51% of households had other income (Social Security, Disability or Pension) as their major source of income.